Skip to main content

 Adding Data Connections to Groups

-Once you’ve created a connection group, you can now add data connections to it.
+If you want to add data connections to existing groups, the process is very similar to creating a data connection group.
 Start by navigating to Administration > Data Source Management.
 Select the data connections you want to add, then click on the Bulk Action button.
 From the first drop-down menu, choose Connection Group, and from the second, select the specific group you wish to add them to.
 Click Save, and all selected data connections will be added to that group.

 You can verify this by checking the Connection Group column on the Data Source Connections page.